March 31st - June 4th 2017

 In the early 1990’s Scha formed the Institute of Artificial Art Amsterdam, continuing his quest for developing automated systems of art and wider cultural production.
 With a large team of collaborators the Institute completed several visual art, design and architectural projects.

 Between 1988 and 2010 Scha worked as a Professor of Computational Linguistics at the University of Amsterdam, Netherlands.
 Over the 20+ years he worked there he made key contributions to his field including the founding of 'Data Orientated Parsing' (DOP), a hugely important paradigm in computational linguistics.
-Scha became renowned for being hugely supportive of his fellow researchers and students, as well as the many artists, musicians and he worked with across this time and beyond.
+Scha became renowned for being hugely supportive of his fellow researchers and students, as well as the many artists and musicians that he worked with across this time and beyond.

 The exhibition at TG and performance at Nottingham Contemporary will encapsulate 4 significant bodies of work, some of which have never been on public display before.
 Firstly a set of 19 works on paper entitled 'Album Pages' (1967) that consist of Letraset numbers applied to A4 sheets of paper, with hand-drawn pencil registration marks.
 These meticulous works that were initiated at the very beginning of Scha's career (aged 22) demonstrate an early attention to numbers, repetition and patterns and suggest a primitive approach to computer programming that Scha was later to take forwards.
 A publication containing the full series will be produced on the occasion of the exhibition, published by TG and designed by artist and designer Blue Firth.